sourcegraph/handbook/content/departments/technical-success/support/process/engaging-other-teams.md

 - Exhaust our collective expertise
 - Minimize the time added to the customer experience whilst they wait for help

-With the introduction of the [escalation engineering rotation](../../../engineering/dev/process/escalation-engineer-rotation.md) Slack channel, we have the latitude to engage with engineering directly and get responses faster from engineering.
+With the introduction of the go/whodoinotify.
 This is our primary go-to avenue to get help from our engineering teammates aside from filing GitHub issues.
 A few more reasons to help this make sense:

 1. It is important that our team is as self-sustaining as possible and we need to be able to measure that.
 We have very fair salaries for a support role compared to the rest of the industry for this very reason and being able to reconcile total tickets vs what gets into GitHub helps us suss out our performance as well as room for growth.
-2. To help reduce time to resolution for customer issues, we'd like to remain agile and make use of the #escalation-engineering channel to get eyes on it as soon as possible.
+2. To help reduce time to resolution for customer issues, we'd like to remain agile and make use of go/whodoinotify to get eyes on it as soon as possible.
 If required, and for some of the issues that we judge that are related to a specific team input, we then use GitHub RFHs given that those would require a deeper subject matter level of attention.
 3. Most questions we might ask that are simple will likely lead to a doc update and being able to see the history from the case to the GitHub issue and whether a docs update happened allows us to actually double check if docs updates are happening, where improvement is helpful (not just in the docs, but in what may make updating them difficult), etc.

 At no point are we meant to be gatekeepers or go-betweens.
-No one else at Sourcegraph has to go through us to go to engineering; that is what the #ask-engineering Slack channel is for.
+No one else at Sourcegraph has to go through us to go to engineering; that is what the #discuss-engineering Slack channel is for.

-Any support engineer can use the #ask-engineering, #ask-implementation and #escalation-engineering Slack channels for anything they deem useful.
+Any support engineer can use the #discuss-engineering and #discuss-implementation and the proper channels in go/whodoinotify for anything they deem useful.
 These could be:

 - ...for your own curiosity as you are learning (a question you have)
 - ...as you work on a cross-functional project
-- ...maybe if you get curious after posting in #escalation-engineering or filing a GitHub issue and you have a tangentially related issue -- just say that when you post
+- ...maybe if you get curious after posting in #discuss-engineering or filing a GitHub issue and you have a tangentially related issue -- just say that when you post

 And now that this is all clear, here is our practice: